← Back to Blog

 use as a template going forward.

-The key principle behind all of these prompts: you get what you ask for.
-The more specific you are about your audience, your tone, and the specific format you want, the less editing you'll need to do.
+The key principle behind all of these prompts is simple: you get what you ask for.
+The more specific you are about your audience, your tone, the platform, and the action you want the reader to take, the less editing you will need to do.
 Treat every prompt as a creative brief, not a search query.
-For automation ideas around social media posting, visit our AI tools guide.

 Recommended Tools